ltomas837/graphColoring/README.md

 Finding a minimal coloration - a coloration of the graph with a minimal number of colors - is known to be a NP-complete problem, and every graph can be colored with one more color than the maximum vertex degree (see https://en.wikipedia.org/wiki/Graph_coloring).

-This Java project is an polynomial implementation finding a graph coloration with a number of coloration lower or equal than one more colo than the maximum vertex degree of the graph.
+This Java project is an polynomial implementation finding a graph coloration with a number of coloration lower or equal than one more color than the maximum vertex degree of the graph.

 This project has been done with IntellIJ.
 The project directory is `project`.